 The NordFuel refinery would employ a significant number of people locally, generate electricity flexibly and produce 65.000 tonnes of ethanol for transport every year.
-The refinery would also have the capacity to produce 250 GWh of biogas each year, which would make it the biggest producer of biogas in the Nordic countries.
+The refinery would also have the capacity to produce 150 GWh of biogas each year, which would make it one of the largest producer of biogas in the Nordic countries.

 NordFuel project at a glance